HOW IT WORKS

 • Tier 4.
 Queue.
 If nothing matches cleanly, the shipment lands in your confirmation queue with the top 3 candidate orders ready to one-click pick.

-4. If combined confidence is high enough, we auto-fulfill
+4. If we’re confident, we auto-fulfill

-combinedConfidence = min(extractionConfidence, matchConfidence).
-If that’s above your threshold (default 0.9, adjustable 0.5–0.99), we call fulfillmentCreateV2 with the right SKU line items, the tracking number, and the canonicalized carrier.
-Shopify sends the shipping notification to your customer.
+Every match gets a confidence score.
+If it’s above your threshold (default 90%, adjustable), we fulfill the order on Shopify with the right line items, tracking number, and carrier.
+Shopify emails your customer.

 5. Split shipments and partial fulfillments are first-class

 Two suppliers ship parts of one order?
 Each gets its own fulfillment tied to the line items that left that warehouse.
-A resent tracking email that updates an existing fulfillment?
-We call fulfillmentTrackingInfoUpdateV2, don’t duplicate.
+A resent tracking email with an updated number?
+We update the existing fulfillment instead of creating a duplicate.
 One email with 20 tracking numbers?
 We split it into 20 shipments and match each independently.

 6. Per-supplier learning makes us smarter over time